carpetxie/portfolio/myportfolio/content/blog/welcome-to-my-blog.md

 The final push came with a phone call I received 4 days ago.
 It changed the entire equation.
 Days later, I withdrew from Brown University.
 I firmly believe that I will not look back nor will I regret my choice.
 Dartmouth has always been my home.

 Today marks two beginnings.
-One being the beginning of my portfolio after living a spontaneous life in SF, the other being a new beginning at Dartmouth.
+One being this portfolio and the other being a new beginning at Dartmouth.

 Hello Dartmouth again.